GlueOps/glueops-dev/docs/glueops-platform-administrator/predeployment/waf.md

 ---
-id: cloud-setup-aws
+id: create-a-waf-aws-account
-title: Amazon Web Services (AWS)
+title: Enabling WAF Support
 ---

-# Creating your AWS Account for the GlueOps Platform
+# Enabling WAF Support for your GlueOps Platform

-To have the GlueOps Platform you need a single AWS account that will be dedicated to the deployment.
-We recommend creating an AWS sub account, also known as a member account.
-This requires you setup an AWS Organization which will own all your accounts.
+Regardless of the cloud you are using we support adding a WAF to your platform.
+So whether you are on Linode, DigitalOcean, AWS, Google Cloud, Azure, etc. We use the robust features of Amazon Web Sevices Web Application Firewall to protect your applications.
+Using their globally distributed, low latency offering, we can help you protect your L7 Web Apps from being abused by bots, abusive amounts of requests and much more.
+To enable support for a WAF you need to create an AWS account solely for the WAF.
+This is independent of your existing AWS account that will be used to deploy the kubernetes cluster.
+As usualy we recommend creating another AWS sub account, also known as a member account.
+As mentioned for cloud deployments into AWS, this will require you setup an AWS Organization which will own all your accounts.
 By using an AWS Organization you can easily create dozens of AWS sub accounts.
 We won't go into great detail on how to do this as this is very AWS specific but if you need help just reach out to the GlueOps team and we can provide you with additional guidance for your use case.

 :::info